scheeloong/scheeloong.github.io/_contents/01-about.md

 For instance, how do we model:
 * Instantaneous Learning: How do we train a model to learn from correct examples?
 Ideas from Mathematical Optimization, Sampling, Variational Inference
 * Delayed Learning: How do we learn by rewards and punishment?
-Ideas from Animal Learning to Reinforcement Learning
+Ideas from Animal Learning, Reinforcement Learning
 * Inference: How do we calculate probability of events given evidences?
 Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
 Ideas from Markov Decision Processes.
 * Information: ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.